kkkicko/kkkicko.github.io/README.md

 * Adaptive design

 ## Author
-* Viktoria - development of a responsive landing page
+* Viktoria - design and development of an adaptive landing page

 ## Thank you!